adintegra/rag-for-disease-outbreaks/README.md

 #### Data Ingestion

+Copy the pre-processed data retrieved in the step above to [./app/data](./app/data/) from where it can be loaded into the database.
 Populate the document store by running:

 ```sh
 python load_documents.py
 ```

-This will read
+This will read the CSV data file, do some light pre-processing and load the documents into the database.

 ### LLM